IBM/mas-tas-appconnect-flows/README.md

 <img src="/Pics/Maximo-EndPoint-Properties.png" >

-Click the 'Test' button at the bottom right of the screen and send a simple {"hello":"world"} to make sure the End Point returns a 200 status code.
-If it does not return a successful status code, refer to the Troubleshooting section.
+Click the 'Test' button at the bottom right of the screen and send a simple {"hello":"world"}.
+With the proper configuration, there will be an expected error that ends with 'Bad Request'.
+If there is a different error than Bad Request in the Response window, refer to the Troubleshooting section to debug.

 </details>